orientechnologies/orientdb-docs/source/Configuration.md

 ##### network.retry

-Number of times the client retries its connection to the server on failure.
+Number of attempts to connect to the server on failure..

 ```
 Setting name...: network.retry